Eduard Limonov: Literary exile in New York, 1974–1980

 The first chapter of It's Me, Eddie, was published by an Israeli Russian-language journal.
 Finished by 1977, it was consistently rejected by publishers in the United States and only brought out a few years after becoming an instant success in France in 1980.
-In interviews, Limonov says this was because the book was not written with anti-Soviet tones, like other Russian literature admired in the United States.
+In interviews, Limonov says this was because the book was not written with an anti-Soviet tone as was other Russian literature admired in the United States.

 In New York, Limonov also discovered another side of the American Dream.
-After being a dissident, he lived a poor life due to his low revenues.
-He managed to afford a room in a miserable hostel and spent time with homeless persons, some of whom he had casual sexual intercourse with, as related in ‘’It’s me, Eddie’’, published in France under the title Le poète russe préfère les grands nègres.
-He then found a job as a butler for a millionaire in the Upper East Side.
+After being a dissident, he lived a poor life due to his low income.
+He managed to afford a room in a miserable hostel and spent time with homeless persons, some of whom he had casual sexual intercourse with, as related in ‘’It's me, Eddie’’, published in France under the title Le poète russe préfère les grands nègres.
+He then found a job as a butler for a millionaire on the Upper East Side.
 This period of his life led him to write autobiographical texts, including His Butler's Story.